-The following procedures shall be used to address all complaints which allege that OCS has violated federal or state laws or regulations enumerated in the section "Scope," above.
-The compliance officer shall maintain a record of each complaint and subsequent related actions for at least three (3) calendar years.
+The following procedures shall be used to address all complaints which allege that OCS has violated federal or state laws or regulations numerated in the section "Scope," above.
+Compliance officers shall maintain a record of each complaint and subsequent related actions for at least three (3) calendar years.